guilfer-dev/Ryujinx-Website/README.md

 - [nodejs](https://nodejs.org/en/) v16.x

-To start working on the Daemon, you can build the main branch:
+To start working on the website, you can build the main branch:

 1. Clone the repo: `https://github.com/Ryujinx/Ryujinx-Website.git` or fork it and cd into.
 2. Restore project's dependencies : `npm install`